Prinzhorn/jquery-inlog/README.md

 jQuery inlog is a passive plugin, which injects (js ftw!) console.log calls inside your jQuery core.
 It makes debugging of selectors and chains a breeze.

+I call it black-box magic.
+Or short: black magic.
+Or even shorter: js

 The original idea was taken from https://github.com/fmsf/jQueryLog

 Only tested in Firefox with Firebug.
 Nuff for me.